-Previously, I was a postdoc in the School of Natural Sciences at the Institute for Advanced Study in Princeton, NJ.
+Previously, I was a research scientist at Facebook AI Research in NYC.
+Before that, I was a postdoc in the School of Natural Sciences at the Institute for Advanced Study in Princeton, NJ.
 I completed my Ph.D. at the Center for Theoretical Physics at MIT, funded by a Hertz Foundation Fellowship and the NDSEG.
 Prior to that, I was a Marshall Scholar in the UK.
 While there, I read for Part III of the Mathematical Tripos at Cambridge and then studied quantum information at Oxford.
 In a previous life (undergrad), I worked on invisibility cloaks (metamaterials and transformation optics) with David R. Smith.

 My name is very common, so I try my best to publish under more parts of my full name Daniel Adam Roberts—which I never go by and which (unfortunately) also happens to be very common.

 I also organize an online journal club hep-ai for discussions of machine learning and AI papers from a theoretical physicist’s perspective.
 Please email me if you’re interested in joining!

 Some of my work focuses on what happens when something falls into a black hole (in anti-de Sitter space).
 The black hole will very quickly scramble (but not destroy) the information.
 Black holes are thermal systems, and this is actually a manifestation of the well-known butterfly effect.
 We can try to think about this process in terms of its computational complexity, or we can study it as a distinguishing feature of quantum chaos.

 - Strings 2015 – The butterfly effect in spin chains and 2d CFT

 - Defense – CHAOS, Holography, And Other Science

 - Inaction in computation – short story + jokes = Nature rejection

 - Thesis – stapled papers + jokes = PhD